Securely manage your Carewell SEIU 503 benefits online 24/7!

 Benefit Summary

-For eligible homecare and personal support workers who have Medicare, Healthcare Cost Assistance benefits will help with the costs of:
+For eligible homecare and personal support workers who have Medicare, Healthcare Cost Assistance benefits help with the costs of:

-• Monthly premiums for Medicare Part B (up to $164.90/month in 2023)
+• Monthly premiums for Medicare Part B (up to $185/month in 2025)

-• Monthly premiums for Medicare Part D, Supplement, or Advantage plans (up to $50/month in 2023)
+• Monthly premiums for Medicare Part D, Supplement, or Advantage plans (up to $50/month in 2025)

-• Out-of-pocket expenses, such as deductibles, copayments, coinsurance, and prescriptions for services covered by Medicare (up to $6,900 in 2023)
+• Out-of-pocket expenses, such as deductibles, copayments, coinsurance, and prescriptions for services covered by Medicare (up to $7,165 in 2025)

-Reimbursement amounts may change from year to year.
+Healthcare Cost Assistance benefits amounts may change from year to year.

 Important Things to Know